 Incidentally, one song lyric about sweet potato pie has always stuck in my head “Sweet potato pie, and I shut my mouth.”
 It’s from the country group Alabama’s Song of the South.
 I really know nothing else about the band Alabama or their music, but that lyric is right on.
 I haven’t made sweet potato pie since going gluten free.
 Well, I haven’t made it in decades actually.
 I used to make it all the time when we were first married because my father-in-law grew sweet potatoes and was always generous with them.
 But “sweet potato pie and I shut my mouth” are words I’m happy to reunite with!
-I think you’ll be saying the same— this pie is some seriously good stuff—although you probably will not utter these words with the same Southern accent as I. But whether you’re Southern or not, I think you’ll enjoy this pie!
+I think you’ll be saying the same— this pie is some seriously good stuff—although you probably will not utter these words with the same Southern accent as I. But whether you’re Southern or not, I think you’ll enjoy this Crustless Sweet Potato Pie!

 - 2 eggs